-Taxonomy and Plant Type for Japanese Pachysandra:
+Plant Type for Japanese Pachysandra

 Japanese pachysandra has an American relative called "Allegheny spurge" (Pachysandra procumbens), a plant native to the Southeast.

-Sun and Soil Requirements, Planting zones:
+Sun and Soil Needs, Planting Zones

-Care for Japanese Pachysandra:
+Care for Japanese Pachysandra, Uses in Landscaping